ombuvirtual/python-to-learn-python/README.md

 # Python to learn Python

-I've just started this project.
-It's in its inception stage so it's not ready for general use.
+This project is in its inception stage so it's not ready for general use.

 When it's finished _Python To Learn Python_ will be a small collection of amply documented Python scripts and associated _github pages_